Child Abuse/Molestation Awareness Training for Sports Organizations

 Screening of staff

-The running of background checks is the minimum due diligence that’s required, according to case law in many states.
+The running of background checks is the minimum due diligence that’s required, according to case law in most states.
 Quite simply, you have no chance in a court of law if you have an incident with a staff member who would have been disqualified had a background check been run.

-Before you run your first criminal background check, you’ll need to set up your administrative rules so that you won’t get into legal trouble.
-For example, you must set up your written disqualification criteria to make sure that all candidates are treated under the same set of rules.
+Before you run your first criminal background check you’ll need to set up your administrative rules so that you won’t get into legal trouble.
+For example, you must set up your written disqualification criteria to make sure that all candidates are treated by the same set of rules.
 You’ll also want to set up your appeals process so that you can consider hardship cases that may deserve an exception.

 The sports organization should protect the confidentiality of staff applicants through every step of the process, from the taking of the information on the applications to the results of the background checks.
 This is why a single conduct official should handle almost all of the information and results.
-Information should only be released to others in the sports organization on a need-to-know basis.
+Information should only be released to others within the sports organization on a need-to-know basis.

 According to a leading vendor, about 9% of applicants will be red flagged with criminal histories and 5% of applicants should be disqualified based on commonly used disqualification criteria.